Education and Training Voucher (ETV) Program

 - Room and board costs/food

-- Tuition/fees (for non state-supported institutions that do not accept the tuition and fee waiver)
+- Tuition/fees (for schools that do not accept the state tuition and fee waiver)

 - Personal items